 The fit of the Adidas Nizza Hi is basically the same as the original Adidas Nizza as the brand re-issued the shoe just as how the original version was.
+The brand inserted textile lining for added comfort while the lace-up closure delivers adjustable fit.
 Though it is design as a unisex shoe, it is offered in men’s sizing.
-Women can purchase the shoe through reducing the size with 1.5 from the men’s sizing to properly accommodate their own foot size.
-The sizes offered ranges from size 4 to size 14.5 with half sizes also available.

 Versatility is one of the things that the Adidas Nizza Hi represents when it comes to style.
 The shoe can perfectly go well with a number of different appropriate outfit picks.
 One can wear the shoe to complement an attire that represents a street-style fashion.
 The shoe can also be used as an everyday shoe or for any casual use such as for running errands.
 As it can go well with a variety of outfit options, the shoe looks best with a pair of skinny jeans, jogger jeans, joggers, and even shorts.